Vindexus/mcgrules/onemoresong.md

 ### Bathroom Break (Special) (🚻)
 1) Remove any empty crowd member
-2) Fill the dancefloor, as described below
+2) Fill the dance floor, as described below

 Bathroom Break does not count as a movement action.